awsdocs/aws-private-ca-user-guide/doc_source/PcaRevokeCert.md

-# Revoking a Private Certificate<a name="PcaRevokeCert"></a>
+# Revoking a private certificate<a name="PcaRevokeCert"></a>

-You can use the AWS CLI or ACM Private CA API to revoke a certificate\.
-The certificate will be included in the certificate revocation list \(CRL\), if it exists, of the issuing private CA\.
-Revoked certificates are always recorded in the audit report\.
+You can revoke an ACM Private CA certificate using the [revoke\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/revoke-certificate.html) AWS CLI command or the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) API action\.
+A certificate may need to be revoked prior to its scheduled expiration if, for example, its secret key is compromised or its associated domain becomes invalid\.
+For revocation to be effective, the client using the certificate needs a way to check revocation status whenever it attempts to build a secure network connection\.

+ACM Private CA provides two fully managed mechanisms to support revocation status checking: Online Certificate Status Protocol \(OCSP\) and certificate revocation lists \(CRLs\)\.
+With OCSP, the client queries an authoritative revocation database that returns a status in real\-time\.
+With a CRL, the client checks the certificate against a list of revoked certificates that it periodically downloads and stores\.
+Clients refuse to accept certificates that have been revoked\.

+Both OCSP and CRLs depend on validation information embedded in certificates\.
+For this reason, an issuing CA must be configured to support either or both of these mechanisms prior to issuance\.
+For information about selecting and implementing managed revocation through ACM Private CA, see [Setting up a certificate revocation method](revocation-setup.md)

+Revoked certificates are always recorded in ACM Private CA audit reports\.

 **Note**
-Cross\-account certificate issuers cannot revoke the certificates that they issue\.
+[Cross\-account](pca-resource-sharing.md) certificate issuers cannot revoke the certificates that they issue\.
 The CA owner must perform revocation\.

 **To revoke a certificate**
 Use the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) API action or [revoke\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/revoke-certificate.html) command to revoke a private PKI certificate\.
 The serial number must be in hexadecimal format\.
 You can retrieve the serial number by calling the [get\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/get-certificate.html) command\.
 The `revoke-certificate` command does not return a response\.

 ```
-aws acm-pca revoke-certificate \
+$ aws acm-pca revoke-certificate \
---certificate-authority-arn arn:aws:acm-pca:region:account:\
-certificate-authority/12345678-1234-1234-1234-123456789012 \
+     --certificate-authority-arn arn:aws:acm-pca:region:account:certificate-authority/CA_ID \
---certificate-serial 67:07:44:76:83:a9:b7:f4:05:56:27:ff:d5:5c:eb:cc \
+     --certificate-serial serial_number \
      --revocation-reason "KEY_COMPROMISE"
 ```

+## Revoked certificates and OCSP<a name="PcaRevokeOcsp"></a>

+OCSP responses may take up to 60 minutes to reflect the new status when you revoke a certificate\.
+In general, OCSP tends to support faster distribution of revocation information because, unlike CRLs which can be cached by clients for days, OCSP responses are typically not cached by clients\.

-## Revoked Certificates in a CRL<a name="PcaRevokeCrl"></a>
+## Revoked certificates in a CRL<a name="PcaRevokeCrl"></a>

-The following example shows a revoked certificate in a certificate revocation list \(CRL\)\.
 A CRL is typically updated approximately 30 minutes after a certificate is revoked\.
-If for any reason the CRL update fails, ACM PCA attempts makes further attempts every 15 minutes\.
+If for any reason a CRL update fails, ACM Private CA makes further attempts every 15 minutes\.

 With Amazon CloudWatch, you can create alarms for the metrics `CRLGenerated` and `MisconfiguredCRLBucket`\.
 For more information, see [Supported CloudWatch Metrics](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCloudWatch.html)\.
-For more information about creating and configuring CRLs, see [Creating a Private CA and Revocation](PcaCreateCa.md)\.
+For more information about creating and configuring CRLs, see [Planning a certificate revocation list \(CRL\)](crl-planning.md)\.

+The following example shows a revoked certificate in a certificate revocation list \(CRL\)\.

 ```
 Certificate Revocation List (CRL):